 - Customer Lifetime Value (CLV) is the amount you can expect to make from a customer over the lifetime of your relationship with them.
 For a SaaS product, the simplest way to calculate CLV is to multiply customer revenue by the amount of time you will have a relationship with a customer, minus the cost to acquire (CAC) and service them.
 This calculation can be done on a per-year basis.

-Balance your quantitative measures with qualitative measures to get a sense of how well you’re engaging your customers.
+Balance your quantitative and qualitative measures to get a sense of how well you engage your customers.
 Send open-ended surveys and talk to customers one-on-one to find out what they love about your product and what’s causing frustration.
 Checking in and collecting qualitative feedback can let you know whether your efforts are working, whether you need to make adjustments, and, if so, in what area.

-How to Build an End-to-End Customer Success Roadmap
+How to Build a SaaS Customer Success Roadmap

 In order to build a stellar customer success team, you need to create an internal road map to ensure everyone in your organization is on the same page and you don’t miss any steps in the customer journey.
 Here’s a chronological walk-through of each step in the customer journey so you can plan your strategy.